I'm a devoted pet owner who shares her home with four happy animals.

 - Quieter household.
 Young, rambunctious children or dogs (or other pets) might not be the best fit for a senior dog that enjoys his sleep!

 - Families willing and able to care for an older pet.
 This includes time, effort, and finances.
 Many dogs live to a ripe old age, happy, active, and with only minor health issues.
 However, if the aging process starts to catch up with the pooch, his family should be willing and able to put in the extra effort and money into his care.

 Senior Dog Health and Financial Considerations

 Many people believe that senior dogs automatically come with health problems.
-While it's true that older animals, just like older people, may have health issues to consider that younger animals might not.
+It's true that older animals, just like older people, may have health issues to consider that younger animals might not.

 (We should note that younger animals can have health issues too.
 Being young doesn't always mean perfect health, unfortunately.
 Taking care of health issues is just a part of being a pet owner!)

 Health issues in senior dogs should be taken into consideration because they will affect the adoptive family, too.
 It's always best to go into an adoption with as much information as possible so that you are prepared for additional care or costs that might occur.
 Old dogs that have been surrendered to humane societies or rescue organizations by their previous owners may have more information available about them.
 Dogs that are admitted also get examined by a vet who may be able to provide insight into the dog's overall health.

 Treating illness or injury always comes with a financial responsibility, too.
 The adoptive family should be prepared to manage any known health issues their new canine friend has, as well as any that might be found (or might develop) as they continue to age.